GSS-Cogs/triple-pattern-fragment-server/README.md

 Note 2 - only the last successful job will be used, if there's no last succesful job that job url will be ignored.

 ### Things to know

-Still working through this, but at time of writing I'm switching out the base url `http://gss-data.org.uk/data/gss_data/` for `http://gss-data.org.uk/data/gss_fragment_data/`.

-Not wedded to it, but doing it for now as a fragment query still needs to make reference to pmd (for reference data) and it'll get really confusing/slow if your pulling identical obs data from multiple places.

 If you do want to run queries against your fragment server you'll need a linked data fragment client, see [https://comunica.dev/docs/](https://comunica.dev/docs/).